adampy/Trackr/README.md

 6. Start the Dyno

 **Client**
+1. Clone the repository
+2. Open in Visual Studio, and install the Newtonsoft package
-1. Provide the Dyno's URL to the client app's `WebRequestHandler.apiRoot`
+3. Provide the Dyno's URL to the client app's `WebRequestHandler.apiRoot`

 # Skills I learnt